I could write a book on the differences between Part 91, 121 and 135, but you and I don’t have that kind of time. Let’s keep it simple.

 Some commercial operations will operate under Part 91 rules.
 They chose to stay Part 91 instead of Part135 to save money.
 Part 135 has strict training and maintenance requirements.

-Part 91 are least restrictive regulations (besides sport regulations).
+Part 91 are the least restrictive regulations (besides sport regulations).
 For example, you can initiate an instrument approach when the weather is below the approach minimums.
 Not so for Part 121 and 135 operators.

 However, if you want to fly passengers for hire then the FAA wants you to step up your game which is where the next two parts come in: